 Here are this month's Asgard shed photo of the month – Marcus has sent us an image of his shiny new Asgard Bikeshed.
 Marcus chose the 29er version of this popular unit for the extra space.
 Read his comments below.

 "Excellent product.
 So if you're reading this and have the same questions that I had while I was researching and reading reviews"..

 1) Is it big enough.
 Yes.
-I can comfortably store a mountain bike and road bike with plenty of room for a couple of large plastic boxes of spares, tools, floor pump etc etc. Basically all my bike related stuff in one place.
+I can comfortably store a mountain bike and road bike with plenty of room for a couple of large plastic boxes of spares, tools, floor pumps etc etc. Basically all my bike-related stuff in one place.

 3) Did it go together easily.
 Yes.
-I was expecting the classic "flat pack furniture" experience of holes not lining up etc etc, but I can honestly say that it all went to together very smoothly.
+I was expecting the classic "flat-pack furniture" experience of holes not lining up etc, but I can honestly say that it all went to together very smoothly.
 Everything lined up.
-However you will definitely need a fully charged power screwdriver!
+However, you will definitely need a fully charged power screwdriver!

 5) Are there any metal loops inside to attach bike locks?
 No. I think you can buy these from Asgard as separate items - they screw into spare screw holes in the bike store.
 I added a couple of large eyebolts bought separately from a DIY store.

 6) Are the lid locks provided with the store.
 No. You have to buy those separately from Asgard, but buy those because the store is designed to work with the ones they sell.

 So in summary, if you want a secure way to store your bikes AND other stuff that would normally go in a shed, I'd definitely go for this larger size, even if you don't have a large 29er mountain bike!